The Fellowship Programme

 - learning from failure and building resilience

 You’ll get 20 days of learning & support, spread out over nine months.
-Every day is about hands-on learning from those who’ve been there and done it.
+Every day is about practical learning from those who’ve been there and done it.
 We’re definitely not about taking tests or doing homework!
 We give you practical knowledge to turn your idea into a reality.

 You’ll be part of a group of around 15 people starting up projects like yours.
 You’ll work through problems and challenges together.
 We’ll also connect you with two mentors for one-on-one support.